lucyend1/carbon-inequality/README.md

 # carbon-inequality
-The code is for the paper "Towards more equitable climate actions".
+The code is for the paper "Consistent goals with inconsistent burdens for climate actions".